 Following the joint tender process, it is proposed that each participating Council will enter into an arrangement with the successful service provider(s).
 Those Councils will be responsible for managing arrangements with contracted service providers on an ongoing basis.
-It is expected that such management will be undertaken by each Council independently, although it would be helpful if the possibility of Councils co-ordinating their activities in managing contractual matters of common concern could also be authorised.
 GWRRG will not play a role in the ongoing administration or management of waste and resource recovery contracts on behalf of the participating Councils, however, it may assist in facilitating contract management meetings to ensure best outcomes for the services procured.